Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 \subsubsection{Encoder-Decoder Architectures and the Attention Mechanism}

+Neural NLP initially utilized traditional DNN architectures, such as MultiLayer Perceptrons (MLPs) \cite{rumelhart}, Convolutional Neural Networks (CNNs) \cite{lenet}\cite{alexnet} or Recurrent Neural Networks \cite{siegelman}, such as Long Short-Term Memory networks (LSTMs) \cite{sepp} or Gated Recurrent Units (GRUs) \cite{Cho2014}, with RNNs having the ability to analyze sequences by unfolding through time across discrete time steps.
+In NLP, typically each time step corresponds to an input token.
+However, these architectures face limitations: e.g., CNNs have computational overhead issues and RNNs/LSTMs struggle with long-term dependencies in long texts.
+The vast majority of contemporary DNNs for document analysis rely on the more recent Transformer architecture, which itself is built around the so-called \textit{neural attention mechanism}.

-Any RNN/LSTM of one or more layers which unfolds across $K$ time steps accepts a sequence of $K$ input vectors in order to finally produce a corresponding sequence of $K$ output vectors.
+Modern neural attention emerged out of a specific setup of using RNNs, namely Encoder-Decoder.
+Concretely, any RNN/LSTM of one or more layers which unfolds across $K$ time steps accepts a sequence of $K$ input vectors in order to finally produce a corresponding sequence of $K$ output vectors.
 However, in a wide range of practical tasks the temporal lengths of the input/output sequences are not identical.
 If the length of one is $K$ while the other's is 1, the problem is trivially solved by unfolding the network across $K$ time steps and considering only the final activation of the $K$-th time step as the network prediction.
 However, \textit{sequence-to-sequence} mapping tasks between sequences of different lengths other than 1 are more complicated.

 Typically, RNNs are adapted to solve such problems (e.g., machine translation) using a mixed Encoder-Decoder scheme.
 The input sequence is fed to a recurrent coding network which processes it over $K$ time instants (where $K$ is, e.g., the length of the input sequence), but only the final network output from the $K$-th time step is stored.
 Thus, it constitutes a coded vector (of fixed dimensionality equal to the number of the Encoder's output neurons, independent of $K$) representing the entire input sequence.
 This vector is then fed to a recurrent decoding network unfolding across $L$ time steps ($L$ can be arbitrary and not necessarily equal to $K$ or 1).
 At the first time step of the Decoder's inference stage it is given as input the coded vector.
 During the following time steps, its processing is based only on the stored internal state.
 The $L$ Decoder outputs constitute the final output sequence.
 The overall network is trained uniformly by BPTT.